These are the most commonly-used Dutch tax terms and phrases:

 - The employee is paid by or on behalf of an employer that is not established in the Netherlands.

-The Dutch recipient is deemed to be the employer (what is referred to as the 'material employer') when the following 3 conditions are met:
+The Dutch recipient of supply labour is deemed to be an employer when the following three conditions are met:

 - There is a relationship of authority between the employee and the recipient.